Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

-In \cite{3STREAM_DISTILLATION}, knowledge distillation and contrastive learning were employed to enhance multimodal performance.
-Three 3DCNNs (for RGB, Depth, and Optical Flow) extract features fused via Coordinate Attention (CA).
-I3D serves as the teacher, and ResNet as the student.
-CLIP is also integrated for zero-shot gesture representation.
-The limitations of standard 3DCNNs were explored in \cite{MFST}, where 3D Central Difference Convolution (3D-CDC) replaces standard 3D convolutions.
-Residual hybrid blocks and a transformer module handle temporal modeling. \cite{3D_CDC_NAS_TIP_2021} also adopted 3D-CDC in a multi-stream, multi-rate setup with multi-level fusion.
-NAS optimizes the configuration of CDC types, inter-stream connections, and frame rates.
+Knowledge distillation and contrastive learning were applied in \citep{3STREAM_DISTILLATION}, where three 3DCNNs (RGB, Depth, Optical Flow) were fused with Coordinate Attention, using I3D as teacher and ResNet as student, while integrating CLIP for zero-shot recognition.
+Finally, \citep{MFST} and \citep{3D_CDC_NAS_TIP_2021} replaced standard convolutions with 3D Central Difference Convolution (3D-CDC), combining hybrid residual blocks, transformers, and NAS-based optimization for enhanced spatiotemporal modeling.